dtrugman/Bulldog/README.md

 - Check if the target is using too much CPU (configurable).
 If it is, it will handle it

 Handle it means that you can configure the watchdog to do a certain configurable set of options, e.g. stop/start/restart/alert

+# Packages

+You can choose to use one of the following ways to distribute this application:

+- Integrate this code into your existing application
+- Create a binary executable by running `generate.sh` from inside the `bin` directory
+- Craete *.rpm and *.deb packages by running `pack.sh` from the root directory

 # Configuration